anedanman/trust-me-setup/installers/polling_ui/README.md

 ## How to use
 After running `pip install -r requirements.txt` make sure StreamDeck is connected.
 Then start the button press listener by running `python streamdeck.py`.

+## Debugging
+If you encounter an error saying there is no HID API DLL on your machine, copy the contents of the `hidapi/` folder to your environment, for example if you use "trust-me" environment with miniconda, that path would  be C://Users/user/miniconda3/envs/trust-me.

 ## Technical details